Shmueli Ungar: Musical career

-In December 2024, he released an album of popular Hanukkah songs, titled L'chaim Shmueli, with producer Yosef Moshe Kahana, with arrangements by Moshe Laufer and Yehuda Galili.
+In December 2024, he released an album of popular Hanukkah songs, titled L'chaim Shmueli, with producer Yosef Moshe Kahana.
+The album features arrangements by Moshe Laufer and Yehuda Galili.

 He also hosts a Yiddish-language podcast titled ShmueliCast, in which he hosts various Hasidic guests.
-Its YouTube channel has over 7,000 subscribers.
+Its YouTube channel has over 10,000 subscribers.

 Personal life

 Ungar married Yiddis Lewin, of Williamsburg, New York, in November 2016 and they have two children.
 He is a member of the Satmar community and lives in Monroe, New York.